Early Programs at Huntington

 It would take too long to list all the many activities carried on in preparation for camp and at camp.
 Since the children would arrive by boat, they had all passed swimming tests in the College pool before we left Cortland.
-There was a 11buddy system'1 so each camper would have someone keeping track of him or her.
+There was a "buddy system" so each camper would have someone keeping track of him or her.

 At camp they took day trips to climb Blue Mountain, to interview long time residents, to learn how to actually use the knowledge of map and compass they had studied in school.

 They were fascinated by the chalet architecture and had read much about it.
 They went to see the old steam engine which had pulled passengers in the long ago.
 They tried to learn as much about natural phenomena and the geography of the region as they could.